 Resignation and Termination of IRB Members

-Resignation of IRB membership status, based on the wishes of the IRB member, will be submitted, in writing, to the Institutional Official and copied to the IRB Chair and, where applicable, the member’s department chair or center/institute director.
+Based on the wishes of the IRB member, resignation of IRB membership status, will be submitted, in writing, to the Institutional Official and copied to the IRB Chair and, where applicable, the member’s department chair or center/institute director.

 IRB Membership status may be terminated by the IRB Chair due to failure to attend and/or otherwise actively participate in IRB functions.
 Termination of any individual from IRB membership will be reported to the Institutional Official to include a written justification for the termination.